awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 **`HttpOnly`**
 Requires that the viewer send the cookie only in HTTP or HTTPS requests\.
 **`CloudFront-Expires`**
-Specify the expiration date and time in Unix time format and Coordinated Universal Time \(UTC\)\.
-For example, March 16, 2015 10:00 am UTC converts to 1426500000 in Unix time format\.
+Specify the expiration date and time in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\)\.
+For example, January 1, 2013 10:00 am UTC converts to 1357034400 in Unix time format\.
+To use epoch time, use a 32\-bit integer for a date which can be no later than 2147483647 \(January 19th, 2038 at 03:14:07 UTC\)\.
 For information about UTC, see *RFC 3339, Date and Time on the Internet: Timestamps*, [http://tools\.ietf\.org/html/rfc3339](http://tools.ietf.org/html/rfc3339)\.
 **`CloudFront-Signature`**
 A hashed, signed, and base64\-encoded version of a JSON policy statement\.
 For more information, see [Creating a Signature for a Signed Cookie That Uses a Canned Policy](#private-content-canned-policy-signature-cookies)\.
 **`CloudFront-Key-Pair-Id`**